-It is also worth studying the consequence of using different $L{int}$ priors ( $\mathcal{U}$ and $\mathcal{LU}$ ) on the heating efficiency $\epsilon$ prior PDF since the relationship between the two parameters is deterministic following Equation (19).
-We follow the same procedure described in the previous paragraph, i.e. we run the model on an empty data set for EPIC-211418729 b.
-The right panel of Figure 3 shows samples from the prior distribution on $\epsilon$ for EPIC-211418729 b using the linear-uniform and log-uniform cases.
-It is evident that a log-uniform prior distribution on $L{int}$ does not lead to a uniform prior on $\epsilon$ and the inference is biased towards small $\epsilon$ values.
-Whereas this is not the case when assuming a linear-uniform prior on $L{int}$ .
+It is also worth studying the consequence of using different L{int} priors (\mathcal{U} and \mathcal{LU}) on the heating efficiency ε prior PDF since the relationship between the two parameters is deterministic following Eq.
+(19).
+We follow the same procedure described in the previous paragraph, that is, we run the model on an empty data set for EPIC-211418729 b.
+The right panel of Fig. 3 shows samples from the prior distribution on ε for EPIC-211418729 b using the linear-uniform and log-uniform cases.
+It is evident that a log-uniform prior distribution on L{int} does not lead to a uniform prior on ε and the inference is biased toward small ε values.
+Whereas this is not the case when assuming a linear-uniform prior on L{int} .
 We want to stress that this holds for almost all of the planets in our sample and not only for EPIC-211418729 b, which was chosen arbitrarily.

 From a statistical point of view, a log-uniform prior distribution is favored because of the large range of values and it is therefore easier to explore the entire parameter space in log space.
-However, this prior leads to biases in the $\epsilon$ distribution.
-To mitigate this, in the following section (Section 4.2) we develop a flexible hierarchical Bayesian model that accounts for the choice of prior.
-We study the population distributions under both priors in Section 6 and show that the inference at the population level is independent on the choice of prior.
+However, this prior leads to biases in the ε distribution.
+To mitigate this, in the following section (Sect.
+4.2) we develop a flexible hierarchical Bayesian model that accounts for the choice of prior.
+We study the population distributions under both priors in Sect.
+6 and show that the inference at the population level is independent on the choice of prior.

 4.2.
-Upper Level of the Hierarchical Model: Population Level Posterior Samplings
+Upper level of the hierarchical model: population level posterior samplings

 4.2.1.
-General Framework
+General framework

-In Section 4.1, we inferred the distributions of $L{int}$ , $\epsilon$ , $T{int}$ , and pressure at the RCB ( $P{RCB}$ ) for each planet individually.
-In this Section, we derive the equations needed to study the general distribution of the (i) internal luminosity as a function of planet radius, (ii) heating efficiency, (iii) internal temperature, and (iv) pressure at the RCB as a function of $T{eq}$ .
+In Sect.
+4.1, we inferred the distributions of L{int} , ε , T{int} , and pressure at the RCB (P{RCB}) for each planet individually.
+In this section, we derive the equations needed to study the general distribution of the (i) internal luminosity as a function of planet radius, (ii) heating efficiency, (iii) internal temperature, and (iv) pressure at the RCB as a function of T{eq} .
 The distributions (i), (iii), and (iv) provide insights into the interior structure of hot Jupiters while (ii) gives insights into the efficiency of transporting energy into the interior, similar to the work of TF18.

-Distributions (i) and (iv) are modeled using a $4^{\text{th}}$ degree polynomial
+Distributions (i) and (iv) are modeled using a 4th degree polynomial

-$$g_p(x) = a_0 + a_1 x + a_2 x^2 + a_3 x^3 + a_4 x^4.$$ (20)
+$$g{\rm p}(x) = a_0 + a_1 x + a_2 x^2 + a_3 x^3 + a_4 x^4.$$ (20)

-The set of parameters describing the population is referred to as hyperparameter and defined as $\tau = \{a_0, a_1, a_2, a_3, a_4\}$ . x is the planet radius $R_p$ for (i) and equilibrium temperature $T{eq}$ for (iv).
-There are many benefits of using polynomial regression compared to other parametric and non-parametric approaches.
+The set of parameters describing the population is referred to as hyperparameter and defined as $\tau = \{a_0, a_1, a_2, a_3, a_4\}$. x is the planet radius R_p for (i) and equilibrium temperature T{eq} for (iv).
+There are many benefits of using polynomial regression compared to other parametric and nonparametric approaches.
 One important factor is that these models are flexible and can take a variety of shapes and curvatures to fit the data, making the results thus less model dependent compared to parametric models.
-Another important factor is that polynomial regression is similar to fitting a linear model and thus is computationally inexpensive and very fast to compute, unlike non-parametric models such as Gaussian process.
+Another important factor is that polynomial regression is similar to fitting a linear model and thus is computationally inexpensive and very fast to compute, unlike nonparametric models such as Gaussian process.
 A disadvantage to this approach is the curse of dimensionality, where the number of model parameters grows much faster than linearly with the growth of degree of the polynomial.
 In our case, we use univariate polynomial regression with degree 4 and thus the total number of model parameters is 5.